DominicTremblay/w10d4_lecture/git_workflow.md

 - you should not merge your own pull request

-6. checkout to master and pull again from origin master
+6. checkout to main and pull again from origin main